Ross Kananga: Live and Let Die

 Trespassers Will Be Eaten – Gate to Jamaica Safari Village in Falmouth, Jamaica, film location of the crocodile farm / drug lab in the 1973 James Bond film Live and Let Die (photo from 1974).

 In 1972, whilst searching for a suitable location for the James Bond film Live and Let Die, location scouts were intrigued by a sign which read, "Trespassers Will Be Eaten".
 After meeting with Kananga, they were convinced the Swamp Safari should be used as part of the fictional San Monique.
-The charismatic Kananga inspired screenplay writer Tom Mankiewicz to name the film's main Bond villain, Dr. Kananga.
-In the film, he is played by Yaphet Kotto.
+The charismatic Kananga inspired screenplay writer Tom Mankiewicz to name the film's main Bond villain, Dr. Kananga, played by Yaphet Kotto in the film.

 Kananga suggested the stunt of Bond (played by Roger Moore) jumping on crocodiles, and was enlisted by the producers to perform it.
-The scene required five takes to complete, including one in which the last crocodile snapped at Kananga's heel, tearing his trousers and causing him a number of injuries.
-One required 193 stitches.
+The scene required five takes to complete, including one in which the last crocodile snapped at Kananga's heel, tearing his trousers and causing him a number of injuries; one required 193 stitches.
 Kananga was paid $60,000 for his contribution.